Professor of Finance & Director of Graduate Studies

-Professor Spiegel has served in a variety of editorial roles, including as the Vice President for the Society for Financial Studies (2011 - present), Executive Editor of Financial Studies (2005 - 2011), Co-Editor of the Journal of Financial Markets (1997 - 2005), and Associate Editor of the Review of Financial Studies (1997 - 2000).
+Professor Spiegel has served in a variety of editorial roles, including as the President of the Society for Financial Studies (2014 - 2017), and its Vice President (2011 - 2014), Executive Editor of Review of Financial Studies (2005 - 2011), Co-Editor of the Journal of Financial Markets (1997 - 2005), and Associate Editor of the Review of Financial Studies (1997 - 2000).
 He also sits on the editorial boards of the Critical Finance Review (2012 - present) and Finance Research Letters (2006 - present).
-From 2003 to 2005, he was a member of the NASDAQ Economic Advisory Board and from 2001 through 2003 he was the Director of the Western Finance Association.
+From 2003 to 2005, he was a member of the NASDAQ Economic Advisory Board, and from 2001 through 2003 he was the Director of the Western Finance Association.

 Education: B.A.
 (Economics), University of California, Berkeley (1982); Ph.D.
 (Economics), Princeton University (1987)

 Matthew Spiegel - Yale School of Management Bio Page